 of the physical or technical functions of an organization.

-Kutztown also has one of the lowest tuition rates of the region (collegestats.org) for a Bachelor's degree, while maintaining a strong competitive edge manifest in the success of our graduates in a variety of careers.
+Kutztown also has one of the lowest tuition rates in the region (collegestats.org) for a Bachelor's degree, while maintaining a strong competitive edge manifest in the success of our graduates in a variety of careers.

 KU Physics Major Awarded Top US National Honor for Physics Research